...

 • Hassle free process

-• Respectable treatment with the citizens
+• Respectable treatment of the citizens

-• Online Tracking of application
+• Online Tracking of the application

 • Citizen Feedback & Monitoring System